 Imagine being involved in a car accident.
 The other driver was texting while driving and crashed into your vehicle.
-The accident totaled your car and left you with a few broken bones.
+The accident totaled your car and left you with a few broken bones or even more serious injuries.
 Now you have growing medical bills, a new car to buy and lost wages from missing work.
 You know that the other driver’s insurance should cover these expenses, but should you take a settlement or go to trial?

 If you choose to settle out of court, you save yourself exposure.
 Court proceedings are often public, which means if you go to trial you risk certain personal information coming under scrutiny.